Easy tomato soup

 I hate to waste food.
 I always plan my shopping list based on what I’m going to cook and I try to make sure I throw as little away as possible.
 We had been away for a few days and I came back to some tomatoes that were too ripe for salad.
 I wasn’t going to be cooking for two evening (birthday fun!), so tomato sauce was out.
 I decided to make some soup for lunch.
 It’s sort a combination between minestrone and tomato.

 With this recipe, you can choose the texture of your soup.
 I wanted mine to be quite chunky, so I only blended half of it.
 If you would like a smoother soup, keep on blending!
 I’d recommend leaving some chunks though!
-You can tip it into a big blender like this one, or just use a handheld one.

 You can make this soup vegetarian by using veg stock instead of chicken, and using a substitute hard cheese.